Who are we?

 Being a non-profit private institution makes us completely independent of private or public interest.
 Aarhus Retshjælp receives a yearly subsidy from The Department of Civil Affairs, which is a department under the Danish Ministry of Justice.

 Aarhus Retshjælp has three managers who supervise the legal advisers; they are Søren Kjems, Birthe Wang og Charlotte Nybro.
-Aarhus Retshjælp also employs Heidi Simonsen and two parttime assistant secretaries.
+Aarhus Retshjælp also employs Heidi Simonsen, Janni-Birgitte Sørensen and a parttime assistant secretary.

 Legal counselling over the phone is only suited for simple questions which do not require review of relevant documents, and is carried out by the two managers Birthe Wang og Charlotte Nybro.